 - Quality Matters Course Redesign

-- Assessment of student learning redesign (moving from high stakes exams)
+- Assessment of student learning redesign (moving from high stakes exams; exploring alternative assessment practices)

-eVenture will accept applications through April 25, 2021.
+eVenture will accept applications in an ongoing basis.

 - Application Form: The application will be reviewed by the CTL Advisory Committee.
-Applicants who clearly articulate their project plan, their desire to improve course design in their chosen manner, through professional development, and justify their desired budget request will be invited to participate in the program.
+Applicants who clearly articulate their project plan, with the anticipated pd, timeline, specific deliverables, and articulate their reason and goal for course redesign will be invited to participate in the program.

-- Screencast: At the conclusion of the project all participants must create a screencast tutorial that discusses their project and demonstrates changes.
+- Screencast: At the conclusion of the project all participants must create a screencast video that discusses their project and showcases the project deliverables.

 - Reflection: A reflection entry must be submitted for midpoint and final payment.
 This will be a personal reflection on your project experience, the learning, the process, and the insights discovered, good or bad, during the project.